SeeChen/seechen.github.io/README.md

 > Thank you to everyone who provided me with help and suggestions.

 ### 6.1 HTML
+> Currently, no suggestions have been provided yet.
+I warmly welcome your ideas and feedback to improve this project!

 ### 6.2 Cascading Style Sheets
 #### 6.2.1 Layout Bugs Fix